Prevents blood clots.

 - You can be at higher risk for bleeding or clotting while taking Heparin compared to other anticoagulants.

-Side effects for Heparin
+Side effect rates for Heparin

 - Higher risk if: